 The vast majority of land area in the City is owned privately.
-Therefore, private property owners are the primary land managers for a substantial portion of the existing and potential urban forest and are essential partners in implementing this Urban Forest Master Plan.
-The City recognizes that property owners and residents do not always have the financial resources to plant canopy trees on their property and that the City's support can go a long way towards empowering tree planting.
-The City also recognizes that residents are often not familiar with the benefits that canopy trees can provide or the ways in which they can be elegantly designed into their home landscapes.
-To account for this, the City is implementing a program to provide free trees and free tree planting consultations to any interested private property.
-The City aims to plant 150 trees per year through its program.
-A diverse array of native tree species from the Approved Tree Species List are available for these plantings.
+Therefore, private property owners are the primary land managers for a substantial portion of the potential urban forest and are essential partners in implementing this Urban Forest Master Plan.
+Private property locations often have substantially more open soil area for trees to grow into as compared to street-side planting strips, and are often significantly superior locations for trees to be planted.
+The City recognizes that property owners and residents do not always have the financial resources to plant canopy trees on their property and that the City's support can go a long way toward empowering tree planting.
+The City also recognizes that residents are often not familiar with the benefits that canopy trees can provide or how they can be elegantly designed into their home landscapes.
+To account for this, the City implements the Tree Takoma program to provide free trees and free tree planting consultations to any interested private property.
+A diverse array of native canopy tree species from the City's Approved Tree Species List are available for these plantings.
 Long-lived large canopy species are emphasized.

-The tree planting program is accompanied by an outreach campaign to encourage participation.
-This includes maintenance of useful web resources, social media content, newsletter articles, and other uses of City outreach platforms.
+The Tree Takoma program is accompanied by an outreach campaign to encourage participation.
+This includes the maintenance of useful web resources, social media content, newsletter articles, and other uses of City outreach platforms.
 Additionally, direct outreach efforts are conducted to low-canopy property types, including multi-family residential, commercial, and institutional properties, and low-canopy neighborhoods in the City to encourage participation.
-This program is expected to be implemented in FY23 with first plantings to occur in Fall 2022.
+Tree plantings are conducted through a high-quality contractor and are installed according to ANSI A300 standards.